 What you will study

-Our MSc Psychology (Conversion) course will develop your knowledge of the theories and practical applications of contemporary psychology, with emphasis on how psychology is applied in practice.
-You'll learn about the core areas of psychology, such as cognitive, developmental and social psychology, the biological bases of psychology, and individual differences.
-You’ll explore the brain, behaviour, personality, and psychopathology, building an understanding of the conceptual and historical issues in psychology.
+We’ll evolve your knowledge of the theories and practical applications of contemporary psychology, with emphasis on how psychology is applied in practice.
+You'll learn about the core areas of psychology, including cognitive, developmental and social psychology, the biological bases of psychology and individual differences.
+You’ll explore the brain, behaviour, personality and psychopathology, building an understanding of the conceptual and historical issues in psychology.

-You’ll be invited to join one of our research groups, where you’ll participate in discussions about research topics, findings and publications.
-You’ll also benefit from our links with renowned research institutions across the world.
+You’ll be invited to join one of our research groups, where you’ll participate in discussions about research topics, findings and publications, and you’ll benefit from our links with renowned research institutions across the world.
 We also have a host of external speakers that visit us and present their work, and a collection of seminars and workshops, allowing you to network with like-minded individuals.
-Preparatory reading To prepare for this course, we recommend you familiarise yourself with literature relevant to areas of research you may want to base your dissertation on.

 MSc - British Psychological Society (BPS)

 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.
 Our graduates have lifetime access to Surrey Pathfinder, our online portal for appointment and events bookings, jobs, placements and interactive development tools.